All Episodes

 Did you do everything you could to make the world a better place for those around you and those who come after you and those you make?

-Or did you leave the world a graffiti and garbage strewn hellhole of incompatibility for your children to try and find a way to navigate through?
+Or did you leave the world a graffiti and garbage-strewn hellhole of incompatibility for your children to try and find a way to navigate through?

 Did you bring wisdom to people?

-Did you say you were doing wrong?
+When you saw people who were doing wrong, did you say you were doing wrong?

 Did you engage the grappling hooks of your conscience in the grim battles with other people's avoidance?